Before You Design Anything: What Is Actually on the Table?

 The anchor point principle

-Your engagement design timeline should be driven by decision milestones, not project schedules.
+Engagement timelines should follow decision milestones, not project schedules.
 Ask: when must we have community input in hand for it to genuinely influence this decision?
 That date is your anchor.
 Everything else — session scheduling, recruitment timelines, analysis — is built backward from it.

 This post is part of a series on the sequence that drives effective community engagement.
 Read the full framework in our pillar post: Order of Operations — Why community engagement fails before the first session runs.